Avergrove/avergroves-learning-notes/docs/tetris/rank_studies.md

     - MKO (Early LJ): Slightly later TSD but still good, teaches 6-3 stacking!
     - <a href="https://four.lol/openers/hachispin">Hachispin</a> (Early O): It's a Single-Triple!
 But more importantly, this is the foil to SDPC and Stickspin as those use early-O too.
 Cancels whatever they send and helps create a clean stack!
     - 6-3 (Early SZT): Not technically an opener, but it's a good way to start a game in general.
+    - The main thing these all have in common is that they *freestyle openers* they help you survive early game and have versatile options afterwards.
+(Downstack?
+6-3?
+LST Stack?)
-- In addition, you should also study what the enemy opener does so you can time properly:
+- In addition, you should also study what the kill openers does so you can time properly:
     - SDPC (Extended SDPC, Nakamuraa's Voracity)
     - Stickspin (Stickspin)
+    - Kill openers can become a crutch if overused.
+Please don't end up as a 3pps opener to 0.8 pps mid-gamer..